Alteryx File Types

 |CASS.ini (CASS directory information)|

-A workflow group represents multiple workflows that you can save and open as one file.
-You can only create a workflow group of existing, locally-saved workflows.
+A workflow group (.yxwg) represents multiple workflows that can be saved and opened as one file.
+You can only create workflow groups of existing, locally saved workflows.

-A macro is a workflow that you can run as a single tool within another workflow.
-With the macro-design settings, a developer can specify parameters so a user has options to configure the workflow from a single tool.
-Once you set the workflow type as a macro, the options available in the Workflow Properties window change.
+A macro (.yxmc) is a workflow that has the flexibility to be run as a single tool within another workflow.
+By using the macro design settings, the developer can specify parameters so that an end user has options to configure the workflow from a single tool.
+Once the workflow type is set as a macro, the options that are available in the Workflow Properties window change.

-Developers can create an Analytic App in Designer for users to run in the Alteryx Analytic App environment.
-The developer creates a workflow in Alteryx, specifies a series of parameters that define the user environment, and the original design workflow is updated with the user's specifications.
-Access Analytic Apps from a web browser if saved to the Gallery—or via a server or desktop installation.
-Use the Analytic App design settings to specify parameters so a user has options to configure the workflow from a custom user interface.
+An Analytic App (.yxwz ) is created in Alteryx Designer by a developer for end users to run in the Alteryx Analytic App environment.
+The developer creates a workflow in Alteryx, specifies a series of parameters that will define the user environment, and updates the original design workflow with the end-user's specifications.
+Analytic Apps can be accessed from a web browser if saved to the Gallery, or via a server or desktop installation.
+By using the Analytic App design settings, the developer can specify parameters so that an end user has options to configure the workflow from a single tool.

-A .yxzp file is a workflow package that includes an Alteryx workflow (in other words, .yxmd, .yxmc, or .yxwz) and all its dependencies zipped into a single file.
-You can import this file into Alteryx, which ensures that you can easily distribute and share workflows with users.
+A .yxzp file is a workflow package that includes an Alteryx workflow (.yxmd, .yxmc, or .yxwz) and all of its dependencies zipped into a single file.
+This file can be imported into Alteryx, ensuring that workflows can easily be distributed and shared between users.
+A workflow package is created when a workflow is exported or saved to a Gallery.

 A .yxi file is a package that includes an Alteryx tool and all of its dependencies zipped into a single file.
-When this file is installed in Alteryx Designer, from an external source such as the Alteryx Public Gallery (gallery.alteryx.com), the tool is added to the tool palette in the category specified.
+When this file is installed in Alteryx Designer, from an external source such as the Analytics Gallery, the tool is added to the tool palette in the category specified.

 The .yxi file, and any supporting macros required for the tool to work, are installed in: